Ecological Health & Function

 Benthic macroinvertebrates are excellent indicators of the condition of lotic aquatic systems because macroinvertebrates are found in almost all freshwater environments, have a small home range, are relatively easy to sample and identify, and the different taxonomic groups show varying degrees of sensitivity to pollution and other stressors (CDPHE 2016a, Barbour et al. 1999).
 Benthic macroinvertebrate community monitoring is a useful tool for river health monitoring, particularly if baseline data are available.

-Macroinvertebrates score by Riverscape
+Macroinvertebrates score by Segment

 Why assess macroinvertebrates?